MicrosoftDocs/architecture-center/docs/example-scenario/iot/event-routing.md

 -   Non-telemetry events: IoT solutions have different types of events like device state changes, and device lifecycle events.
 The events route should be able to capture and apply rules to such non-telemetry events to enable automation and monitoring.

 When to use this pattern:
--   Sending device telemetry messages as well as events like device lifecycle events, and device twin change events to specific endpoints determined by rules.
+-   Sending device telemetry messages, device lifecycle events, or device twin change events to specific endpoints determined by rules.

 -   Filtering events by applying specific rules.

 This pattern is not recommended for:
--   Routing based on complex real-time data analysis of times series data.
+-   Routing based on complex real-time data analysis of time series data.
 For example, when comparing the 15-minute average telemetry data.
-This should be implemented with a real-time analytics service for the hot path data.
+If real-time data analysis is required, use a real-time analytics service for the hot path data.

 ## See also